MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Remote Desktop Protocol (RDP) traffic should be enabled.

 If `true`, corresponding ports are open and remote desktop connection (RDP) will be available.
 If `false`, RDP is not available.
+The script achieves this by enabling or disabling the [Remote Desktop - User Mode (TCP-In)](#remote-desktop---user-mode-tcp-in) and [Remote Desktop - User Mode (UDP-In)](#remote-desktop---user-mode-udp-in) firewall rules.

 ```yaml
 Type: Boolean